MicrosoftDocs/power-automate-docs/articles/prevent-data-loss.md

     - When you create or edit a flow, Power Automate evaluates it against the current set of DLP policies.
 If needed, the enforcement is asynchronous and occurs within 24 hours.
     - When you create or change a DLP policy, a background job scans all active flows in the environment, evaluates them, and then suspends the flows that violate the policy.
 The enforcement is asynchronous and occurs within 24 hours.
 If a DLP policy change occurs when the previous DLP policy is being evaluated, then the evaluation restarts to ensure the latest policies are enforced.
     - Weekly, a background job does a consistency check of all active flows in the environment against the DLP policies to confirm that a DLP policy check wasn't missed.
-- Reactivation - If the DLP enforcement background job finds a desktop flow that no longer violates any DLP policy, then the background job automatically unsuspends.
+- Reactivation - If the DLP enforcement background job finds a desktop flow that no longer violates any DLP policy, then the background job automatically unsuspends it.
 However, the DLP enforcement background job won't automatically unsuspend cloud flows.

 ## DLP enforcement change process
 Periodically, DLP enforcement changes are needed.
 These changes can be a due to new DLP capabilities, an enforcement gap being filled, or a bug fix.